Army Cyber & Technology

 Can I join Army Cyber if I’m already active duty, Army Reserve, or Army National Guard?

-Yes, you can transfer in if you’re a current Soldier from Active Duty, Army Reserve, or Army National Guard.
+Yes, you can transfer in if you’re a current Soldier from active duty, Army Reserve, or Army National Guard.
 Army Cyber command includes Army Reserve and Army National Guard members.
-To get started, speak to your commanding Officer about next steps and requirements.
+To get started, speak to your career counselor to identify the next steps and requirements.

 Do I have to go through Basic Training to join the Army Cyber Corps?

-Yes, you’ll need to complete Basic Training.
+Yes, enlisted Soldiers must complete Basic Training.
 If you are active military and transfer in, you will have already completed Basic Training.

 What is the history of cyber operations in the Army?